-How to Recover Deleted Files from Network Shares
+The Guide to Recovering Deleted Files from Network Shares

-Why are the Deleted Files Not in the Recycle Bin?
+Why Deleted Files Aren’t in the Recycle Bin on Network Shares?

-This happens because Windows is organized so that deleted files can be captured by the Windows Recycle bin on local drives only.
-If a user deletes a file on a server from a network shared folder, it isn’t being deleted from the local machine, so the Recycle Bin does not capture it.
-This is also true of files deleted from attached or removable drives, and files deleted from applications or the Command Prompt.
-Only files deleted from File Explorer on a machine’s local drive will be saved by the Recycle Bin.
+The reason deleted files from network shares don’t appear in the Windows Recycle Bin is straightforward.
+Windows is designed to capture deleted files only on local drives.
+When a file is deleted from a server within a network shared folder, it doesn’t vanish from the local machine, so the Recycle Bin doesn’t capture it.
+This holds true for files deleted from attached or removable drives, as well as files removed from applications or the Command Prompt.
+The Recycle Bin only comes to the rescue for files deleted from File Explorer on a local drive.

 With some types of software, you might be able to recover an earlier saved version of a file deleted from a network shared folder, which would give you the version prior to the deletion.
 Failing this, the only other way to recover a file deleted from a network share (without a third-party solution—see below) is to have you or your system administrator retrieve an earlier saved version of the file from the most recent backup.
 This will work if: